DOWNTOWN TORONTO: Currency Exchange (416-479-0834)

 Hunting for the Best FX Rates in Downtown Toronto

 Naturally, most people tend to assume that going to a bank would guarantee favorable and competitive exchange rates.
 Sadly this could not be any further from the truth.
 Major financial institutions do not offer the best rates, and often charge additional fees that you haven’t even considered.
 The traditional banking system has a lot of overhead costs to make up for, so their pricing has to reflect that.
 The banks also assume that their customers would not typically go anywhere else to exchange their currency.
-At KnightsbridgeFX, we have every incentive to offer you the best rates.
+At KnightsbridgeFX, we have every incentive to offer you the best rates in different cities, including currency exchange in Saint-Lambert.
 We work hard to keep our overhead costs low, and as a direct result we do not charge additional fees for services like wire transfers.
 Our goal is to offer affordable exchange while maintaining superior customer service.
 Give us a call at 1-877-355-5239 for a no-obligation quote on our rates, and one of our representatives will walk you through the very simple conversion process.
 Alternatively, you can fill out the electronic form on this page and we’ll guide you through the process of how to get the best currency exchange possible in downtown Toronto.

 Downtown Toronto at a Glance